evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 220 km (137 mi).
 The consumption is 11.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 30 kW.
 Charging from 0% to 100% takes approximately 80 minutes, while a more typical charging scenario from 10% to 80% takes 40 minutes with an average charging speed at 26 kW.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 67%, resulting in an actual charge speed, including time loss, of 25kW.
-Each charge session would take 39 minutes and 30 seconds.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 67%.
+This results in an effective charging speed, including time lost, of 25 kW, with each charging session taking about 39 minutes and 30 seconds..

 ### Onboard charger